Free Amazon SCS-C03 Exam Actual Questions & Explanations

 Use this topic map to guide your study for Amazon SCS-C03 (AWS Certified Security - Specialty) within the Amazon Specialty path.

-• Detection & Monitoring: Design and implement monitoring and alerting solutions across AWS accounts and organizations.
-You must understand how to configure CloudWatch, AWS Config, and alerting mechanisms to detect anomalies and security events in real time.
+• Detection & Monitoring: Design and implement monitoring and alerting solutions for AWS accounts and organizations.
+You must understand CloudWatch, EventBridge, and GuardDuty to detect anomalies and security events in real time.

-• Compute Workload Security: Implement and troubleshoot security controls for EC2, container services, and serverless workloads.
-This includes IAM roles, security groups, network ACLs, and runtime protection mechanisms.
+• Compute Workload Security: Design, implement, and troubleshoot security controls for EC2, Lambda, and container workloads.
+Configure instance profiles, security groups, and runtime protections to prevent unauthorized access.

-• Authentication Strategies: Design and implement authentication solutions using IAM, MFA, federated identity, and directory services.
-You must understand how to integrate on-premises identity systems with AWS and manage credential lifecycle.
+• Authentication Strategies: Design, implement, and troubleshoot authentication mechanisms including IAM, MFA, and federated identity.
+Understand how to integrate on-premises directories with AWS services.

-• Confidential Data & Secrets Management: Design controls to protect sensitive data, credentials, API keys, and cryptographic keys.
-Learn to use AWS Secrets Manager, Systems Manager Parameter Store, and KMS for secure key material handling.
+• Confidential Data & Secrets Management: Design and implement controls to protect confidential data, credentials, secrets, and cryptographic key materials.
+Use AWS Secrets Manager and Systems Manager Parameter Store to secure sensitive values.

-• AWS Account Strategy: Develop a strategy to centrally deploy and manage multiple AWS accounts using AWS Organizations.
-Understand account structure, service control policies (SCPs), and consolidated security governance.
+• Account Deployment Strategy: Develop a strategy to centrally deploy and manage AWS accounts using AWS Organizations.
+Implement account structures, SCPs, and automation to enforce security baselines.

-• Compliance Evaluation: Evaluate AWS resources against compliance frameworks (PCI-DSS, HIPAA, SOC 2, etc.).
-Use AWS Config, Security Hub, and audit tools to identify non-compliant resources and track remediation.
+• Compliance Evaluation: Evaluate the compliance of AWS resources against security standards and regulatory requirements.
+Use AWS Config, Security Hub, and compliance frameworks to assess and report on your security posture.

 Question Formats & What They Test